johnschoeman/graphql-demo/stage1/README.md

 This type currently only has a name defined.
 We need to add some fields to this type object inorder to allow our server to fetch data for our queries.

 Each field needs a corresponding resolver function.
-The server will call the resolver functions which are dictated by a request query.
-The return values of these resolves will be return as response data.
+The server will call any resolver functions which are dictated by a request query.
+The return values of these resolves will be returned as the request response data.

+We need to declare beforehand the data type that the resolver will return.
+Here we are returning a string, but but we can also return custom types that themselves have fields and resolvers.

 ```ruby
 # hello_graphql.rb